-This reminded me of when people refused to go to Burma because of the junta, declined to visit the United States when George Bush was president, or refused to visit to Cuba because of Fidel Castro.
-(There are really dozens of examples that could be listed.)
+This reminded me of when people refused to go to Myanmar because of the junta, declined to visit the United States when George Bush was president, or refused to visit Cuba because of Fidel Castro.
+(There are dozens of examples of people boycotting destinations because of the government’s politics that could be listed.)

-While people have the right to do whatever they want and if you want to take a personal stance, do so but I think tourism-based economic protests are a mistake because they hit the wrong target; they aren’t effective; and, travel and human interaction brings about more change than a reflective boycott.
+While people have the right to do whatever they want and take any personal stance they want, I think tourism-based economic protests are a mistake because they hit the wrong target, they aren’t effective, and that travel and human interaction can bring about more and deeper change than a reflective boycott.

-We might not agree with certain laws or a current government, but if traveling abroad and defending the United States during the Bush years has taught me anything, it is that people are not always their governments, lumping everyone together is misguided, and you end up hurting the people who you agree with.
+We might not agree with certain laws or a current government, but if traveling abroad and defending the United States during the Bush years has taught me anything, it is that people are not their governments, lumping everyone together is misguided, and you end up hurting the people who you agree with.

 Governments don’t always reflect the will of all their people (or even a majority).
-Behind boycotts are real people and businesses who suffer.
+But behind boycotts are real people and businesses who suffer.
 People struggling to put food on the table and meet payroll.
-They might not support their government or certain controversial laws, yet we lump them all together and these people become the collateral damage of our economic boycotts.
-We create pain for the people at the bottom – those with the most to lose and usually the least say in things.
+They might not support their government or certain controversial laws yet we lump everyone together as if everyone in the destination is what we despise.

 And, though the shouts of travel boycotters sometimes add to the pressure on elected officials, I’ve yet to see one country or state reverse course simply because of this reason no matter how strong the plea.

-I used to say, “I’m never going to Burma because I hate the government” and because I wanted to take a stand.
-But I also found it silly that people said, “I don’t like Bush, so I refuse to go to the United States,” as if this was enough to pressure Bush to change or as if we were all die-hard Bushites.
+But, when I started traveling, I found it silly that people said, “I don’t like Bush, so I refuse to go to the United States,” as if this was enough to pressure Bush to change or that we were all die-hard Bushites.